 Selective Laser Melting (SLM)

 This is a form of powder-bed fusion.
-It’s an industrial technology which requires controlled conditions.
-Metal powders commonly used include titanium, cobalt chrome, stainless steel and maraging steel.
+It’s an industrial technology that requires controlled conditions.
+Metal powders commonly used include titanium, cobalt chrome, stainless steel, and maraging steel.

 Digital Light Processing (DLP)

-This is a technology similar to SLA technique.
+This is a technology similar to the SLA technique.
 It requires post building curing and support structures.
-The process is faster and a shallow reservoir of photoresin may be used to cut down costs.
+The process is faster and a shallow reservoir of photoresist may be used to cut down costs.